 The magic?
 Sourdough starter made with a potato.
 The easiest sourdough starter I’ve encountered (thanks Tom!)
 Adapted from Ruth Allman’s original, published in the Newsminer.
 (Please keep in mind that once you have your sourdough starter, you need to keep it fed so it will be bubbly and active and able to give that puff to what you’re baking.
 Feed it once per day if you’re keeping it at room temperature (do this if you are baking frequently, like every few days) or keep it in the refrigerator and feed it once per week.
 When you feed your starter, discard all but about 1/2 cup (I use a gram scale and keep about 200 grams of starter and feed approx. 100 g water and 100g flour) then feed with 1/2 cup flour and 1/2 cup spring water.
 Please read through King Arthur Flour’s how to care for a starter for a good overview.

-- 1 large or two small potatoes, peeled and cut into quarters
+- 1 large potato, peeled and cut into quarters or two small potatoes

-- about 4 cups water, or enough to cover potato chunks during boiling
+- 4 cups water, or enough to cover potato chunks during boiling

-- In a medium-sized saucepan add potatoes, water to cover, bring to boil over high heat, then lower heat to maintain a slow simmer.
+In a medium-sized saucepan add potato chunks, water to cover, bring to boil over high heat, then lower heat to maintain a slow simmer.
 Cook until the potatoes are so tender they fall apart, about 30 - 45 minutes.
 Cool and purée with an immersion blender.
 You'll want 2 cups of thick "potato water", so add additional water if too much has evaporated during cooking.